 Find more statistics at Statista

-Now you can share the messages, media files, and also documents.
+Now you can share messages, media files, and documents.

-WhatsApp not only a text message sharing application now you can even do a lot more things on the platform.
+WhatsApp is not only a text message-sharing application now you can even do a lot more things on the platform.

-Initially, when the platform was started, it was just a status sharing application where people can share the text-based status on their account but later it changes to a message sharing application where now you’re watching the real WhatsApp.
+Initially, when the platform was started, it was just a status-sharing application where people could share their text-based status on their account but later it changed to a message-sharing application where now you’re watching the real WhatsApp.

-As expected you’re using the WhatsApp and you aware of the platform.
+As expected you’re using WhatsApp and you are aware of the platform.

-You can see the WhatsApp doesn’t charge from its user even a single penny, so from where the platform generating the revenue.
+You can see that WhatsApp doesn’t charge its users even a single penny, so from where is the platform generating the revenue?

-You can see there are not any ads on the platform so where WhatsApp generating revenue for their employee.
+You can see there are not any ads on the platform so where WhatsApp generates revenue for their team member.